 Swedish broadcaster SVT will be back for 2018.
 They will again use the successful national selection Melodifestivalen.
 Applications for Melfest will open on 1 September 2017.

-- Australia: Australia will again need to be invited to participated by the EBU.
+- Australia: The EBU will again need to invite Australia to participate.
 Australia’s Head of Delegation has spoken of the possibility of holding a national final to choose its selection for 2018.

 - Bulgaria: Broadcaster BNT has a new director-general so has not yet committed to Eurovision 2018.